mlutfy/reporterror/README.md

   at all.
 You also have the option of not getting emails on contribution page redirects (since crawlers can make them rather frequent).

+* Detect bots and optionally generate a 404 http response instead of 'OK'.

 To get the latest version of this module:
 https://github.com/mlutfy/ca.bidon.reporterror